War Emblem: Racing career

 As a two-year-old, War Emblem won his first start, but then finished seventh when entered in the Manila Stakes.
 He rebounded with a win in an allowance race to finish 2001 with a record of two wins from three starts.

 His three-year-old campaign started poorly, with a fifth place in the Lecomte Stakes and a sixth-place finish in the Risen Star, both at Fair Grounds Race Course.
-He returned to form with a 10 3/4 length win in an allowance race at Sportsman's Park, then won the Illinois Derby by 6 1/4 lengths in wire-to-wire fashion.
+He returned to form with a 10 3/4 length win in an allowance race at Sportsman's Park Racetrack, then won the Illinois Derby by 6 1/4 lengths in wire-to-wire fashion.
 Prince Ahmed bin Salman of Saudi Arabia bought a ninety percent interest in War Emblem for a reported $1 million just three weeks before the Kentucky Derby.

 Victor Espinoza was his jockey for the 2002 Kentucky Derby, never having seen the horse until the morning of the race.
 War Emblem, who went off at 21-to-1 odds, took the early lead and sent sensible early fractions, then kicked away from the field in the stretch.
 He won the race in a fast time of 2:01.13.
 It was the first Kentucky Derby win for new owner Salman and the third for new trainer Bob Baffert.
 War Emblem beat the likes of Medaglia d'Oro (winner of the Travers Stakes, Jim Dandy Stakes, and Whitney Handicap, among others); Perfect Drift (winner of the Stephen Foster, the Indiana Derby, and the Washington Park Handicap twice, among others); and Harlan's Holiday (winner of the Florida Derby, the Pennsylvania Derby, and the Donn Handicap among others).